-Start small, make tasks age appropriate, and consider your own needs.
+Start small.
+Make tasks age appropriate and consider your own needs.
 Being realistic with your expectations, how much patience you have, and how often you do this gives the best chance for a good experience.
-Ultimately we want everybody to cherish this time.
-It’s going to be messier than you would like—expect that going in.
+Ultimately, we want everybody to cherish this time.

-I appeal to the child on this one.
+Appeal to your child on this one.
 My oldest is more likely to go with something if he knows the details.
 “Greens help your body process and absorb all the other stuff you eat.
-If you don’t eat those, you won’t get as much out of the meat you just ate.”
-My youngest, however, just wants to know what will make him bigger, faster so he can do all the things his big brother does.
+Without greens, you won’t get as much out of the meat you just ate.”
+My youngest, however, just wants to know what will make him bigger and faster so he can do all the things his big brother does.

-Let them pick the meals as frequently as possible, as long as it meets your needs.
+As long as it meets your needs, let kids pick the meals.
 For instance, in our family we do a veggie, a meat, and a quality carb at dinnertime.
-The kids get to pick what those are occasionally.
-They may pick rice noodles, lots of ground beef in the sauce, and snap peas on the side, but when they get to choose they are more likely to eat what's on the plate, and last time, they actually did most of the cooking themselves, because they were so excited. #momwin!
+Occasionally, the kids get to pick what those are.
+When they get to choose they are more likely to eat what's on the plate.
+Last time, they were so excited they actually did most of cooking themselves. #momwin!

 Set boundaries on snacks and second helpings.

 Predetermine snack options.
-Our kids can eat snacks whenever they are hungry between meals, but they only have a few options.
-Carrots, almonds, cashews, and sometimes another veggie.
+Our kids can eat snacks when they are hungry between meals.
+But they only have a few options: carrots, almonds, cashews, and veggies.
 Nothing too sweet or salty.
 Snack time ends an hour before dinner.
-That way, they get one huge meal before bedtime and that helps them sleep better
+One huge meal before bedtime helps them sleep better.

-Especially if you are just starting out, this is a great option.
-Choose a meal that isn’t so appealing (I’ve heard of cottage cheese being used) that your kiddos want to eat it every night, but one that is also quick and easy for you.
+If you are just starting out, this is a great option.
+Choose a meal is quick and easy, but that isn’t so appealing your little ones want to eat it every night (one example: cottage cheese).
 If they don’t like dinner and want to eat something else, they can have that meal as their only alternate option.